blazdob/consmodel/README.md

 # Welcome to consmodel library 👋

 > The library aims to provide a simple way to create individual consumer loads and generation.
-The main idea of the library is to be able to easily create consumption or generation power consumption profiles.
+The main idea of the library is to be able to easily create consumption or generation power consumption profiles. \n

 The library is a centralised modelling tool that implements the following consumption/generation consumptions:
    * pure consumption model,